 Valkyrie leading the combined forces of Asgard and the Ravagers!

-King T'Challa, the Black Panther, with Princess Shuri, General Okoye, and the united tribes of Wakanda!
+King T'Challa's armies, with Princess Shuri, General Okoye, and the united tribes of Wakanda!

 Doctor Stephen Strange, the Master of the New York Sanctum Sanctorum, and Wong with every Master of the Mystic Arts!